-Miss Rosie, or as she is called in her foster home, Rose, is a one year old, 47 lbs, mountain cur/catahoula mix.
-This girl has been through a long journey, being found as a stray, staying in a shelter and then being diagnosed with heart worm.
-Luckily, Rose is now heart worm free and ready to live the good life with a loving family.
-Despite what she has gone through, Rose is just a love bug and loves getting pets from everyone she meets.
-She also can almost instantaneously make best friends with any dog she comes across as well.
-She is a medium/high energy dog that loves to run and play outside.
-She would make a great running buddy but she will also settle down inside and snuggle up with you on the couch.
-Since Rose was a stray, she hasn't had any training but she is now working on basic commands as well as potty training.
-She does well in her crate though she doesn't love being in it and is doing a great job on house training.
-This girl would really benefit from obedience class to solidify all the new things she is learning.
+From her foster mom: Miss Rosie, or as she is called in her foster home, Rose.
+She is a one year old, 47 pound, mountain cur/catahoula mix.
+Rose is one of the happiest and goofiest girls I have had the chance to foster.
+She is a total love bug, giving kisses left and right and she loves getting pets from everyone she meets.
+She is also incredibly dog friendly; I’m pretty sure she would make friends with almost any dog she meets.
+She does show a little too much interest in the resident cat, so would do best without them.
+She doesn’t want to hurt them; she just really wants to play!
+She is a medium/high energy dog that loves to run and play outside, or maybe I should say frolic around like a goofball.
+She would make a great running buddy but she also settles down nicely inside.
+She is thrilled to chew on a good ol’ nylabone or come over to snuggle up with you on the couch.
+Rose is doing a wonderful job on her basic manners and commands.
+She stays in her crate nicely while I am at work and then will go straight outside to go potty when I get home.
+She has done very well on house training in general as well.
+And while Rose is doing fantastic learning how to live in a real home, should would really benefit from obedience class to solidify all the new things she is learning.
 She adores children but gets very excited when she meets them.
-For that reason she would do best in a home with older children until she gets all of her manners down.
-Rose is such a sweet smart girl and cannot wait to settle down in her new family's home.
+For that reason, she would do best in a home with older children until she gets all of her manners down.
+Rose is such a sweet smart girl and cannot wait to settle into her new family's home.

 Interested in adopting this lovable animal?
 Please go to our website www.wagsmn.org and fill out an Adoption Application.
 Once the application is processed, a Wags representative will contact you, answer any questions you may have, and set up a time/location for a meet and greet!
 A home visit is required prior to adoption.
 Wags & Whiskers adopts animals within a 60 mile radius of the Twin Cities or a 30 minute radius of Duluth, Rochester, and Mankato.